Esemudje/portfolio_manager_team02/README.md

 # Portfolio Manager

-A comprehensive portfolio management application built for tracking investments, trading stocks, and analyzing performance.
+Wealthie is a comprehensive portfolio management application built for tracking investments, trading stocks, and analyzing performance.

 ## Features